Word Gems

 E. They are editors not authors.

 K. Yes, very good, editors not authors.
-And so it seems that “life”, necessarily so, is inherent within, or naturally flows from, Universal Consciousness, along with self-awareness.
-All these are indissolubly united, with no division possible.
+And so it seems that “life”, necessarily so, is inherent within, or naturally flows from, our perception of "I exist" -- which signifies our link to Universal Consciousness.
+Life and "I exist" are indissolubly united, with no division possible.

-E. You can’t have awareness without life.
+E. You can’t have self-awareness without life.
 Can we have life without consciousness?

 K. Many would say that consciousness resides only with higher-order entities.
 But maybe this isn’t totally true as even a stone, filled with the "life" of quantum activity, “knows” its place in the cosmic order.
 (See more discussion in "The Wedding Song".)
 But I think Dr. Sheldrake was onto something when he said that “consciousness is a quantum field of possibility.”